Building a greener future with sustainable ecommerce

 This can be resource-intensive, requiring investment in marketing, content creation, and customer engagement initiatives.

-4. Greenwashing Concerns
+4. Greenwashing concerns

 Greenwashing is a term used for when a company falsely promotes itself as environmentally friendly.